Read time 6 minutes

 Now, you can go and see that a new .req has been created at the UNC path you input.
 You can also check at Servers >> Certificates that the request is present in the certificate list and its status is ‘Pending request.’

-You’ll require the request file while filling out the new certificate form on the certified vendor’s website.
-Once you receive the certificate from the vendor, you can then proceed to finalize the pending certificate request.
+You will need the request file at the time when you are filling the new certificate form at the certified vendor’s website.
+When you get the certificate from the vendor, then you can complete the Pending request for the certificate.

 1. Go to the Source Exchange Server and open the IIS (Internet Information Service), Manager.